mrdhumaltushar/Superstore-Sales-Analysis-PowerBI/README.md

 ## 📖 Project Overview
 This portfolio project demonstrates an end-to-end business intelligence solution analyzing a retail superstore's performance.
 The goal was to transform raw sales data into an interactive visual story that identifies profit-draining products and regional growth opportunities.

-*Note: This repository serves as a visual case study of the dashboard logic and design.*

 ## 🔍 Business Problem
 The Superstore dataset showed high revenue numbers, but profitability was inconsistent.
 The business needed to visualize **Sales vs. Profit** to pinpoint exactly where money was being lost despite high transaction volumes.